 When the railroad stopped its service between Collingwood and Meaford it left 32 kilometers of abandoned track.
-A meeting was held in 1986 to determine the amount of interest there would be in turning this property into a trail for residents to hike, bike and cross-country ski.
+A meeting was held in 1986 to determine the amount of interest there would be in turning this property into a trail for residents to hike, bike, and cross-country ski.
 There would be many problems to overcome including the fact it passed through two townships and three municipalities.
 The Georgian Cycle and Ski Trail Association was formed to plan the strategy of implementing the idea and what fundraising would be needed to accomplish it.
 They overcame each obstacle as it occurred to make the dream a reality.
 Now there is a wonderful trail for everyone to use that passes through communities, wetlands, lilac groves, apple orchards, streams, and along the shoreline.
-It is close to the highway, and crosses roads several times, so there is places to stop for a rest or snack, as well as a provincial park.
+It is close to the highway and crosses roads several times, so there are places to stop for a rest or snack, as well as a provincial park.
 The construction is of fine granular that is kind to even thin bicycle tires.

 Some of the advantages this trail offers are: